EMDR in Thailand

 Hypnotherapy

-In our experience this is undoubtedly more effective than EMDR as a treatment modality.
+In our experience, this is undoubtedly more effective than EMDR as a treatment modality.
 Clinical hypnosis is an evidence-based approach to counselling that is used as a complement to therapy.
 It is the process of enabling individuals into a hypnotic state, where the mind becomes more open to positive propositions.
-While under a hypnotic state, the therapist will guide individuals toward a specific and predetermined goal in order to disrupt a pattern or reduce problems that are being processed on.
+While under a hypnotic state, the therapist will guide individuals towards a specific and predetermined goal in order to disrupt a pattern or reduce problems that are being processed.

 Both approaches’ intention is to replace discomfort and undesirable thoughts, feelings, or emotions with healthier ones to have a better emotional well-being.

-There is no denial that EMDR is an effective form of therapy, however.
-It is also critical to consider that it was originally designed specifically to treat trauma and PTSD.
+There is no denying that EMDR is an effective form of therapy, however it is also critical to consider that it was originally designed specifically to treat trauma and PTSD.
 Hence, EMDR can be very effective when it comes to treating recent traumatic events.
-Moreover, speaking from our experience, EMDR is best utitlised and is most effective only when treating clients immediately after experience traumatic events.
+Moreover, speaking from our experience, EMDR is best utitlised and is most effective only when treating clients immediately after they have experienced traumatic events.

 Hypnosis, on the other hand, can be used for longer term trauma as far back as childhood and even past life regression.
 Other reasons besides trauma, such as for treating anxieties, depression, increasing tolerance for stress, finding meaning and purpose in life and many more.